ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex1_ATP_policies.md

 # Module 2 - Lab 2 - Exercise 1 - Implement ATP Policies

 You now have a Global Admin account set up for Holly Dickson, and you&#39;re signed into Microsoft 365 as Holly.
 In this first phase of your pilot project for Adatum, you want to edit an existing ATP Safe Links policy, and then you want to create a Safe Attachments policy and turn on Advanced Threat Protection for SharePoint, OneDrive, and Microsoft Teams.
-You will also validate both policies to ensure they work properly.
+You will also validate the Safe Links policy to ensure that it works properly.

+**Note:** You will not be able to validate the Safe Attachments policy.
+To do so would require that you attach a virus or malware-infected file to an email, which is something that Microsoft does not recommend.

 ### Task 1 – Create a Safe Links Policy